rvalsera/arrayFunctions/src/array exercises/doubts.md

 [**Species**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Species)

    What are _species_ and what is it for?
-   When would I want to use _species_ what does ```javascript static get [Symbol.species]() { return Array; }``` do?
+   When would I want to use _species_?
+   what does ```javascript
+   static get [Symbol.species]() { return Array; }``` do?